 4. States with Legal Cannabis

 The final category includes the US states where cannabis is legal for medical and recreational uses.
-In most of these states, the buyer has to be over 21 and producers, distributors and sellers have to be licensed.
-States that consider cannabis fully legal include: Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont (as of July 1st), and Washington, as well as the District of Columbia and all Native-American reservations.
+In most of these states, the buyer has to be over 21, and producers, distributors and sellers have to be licensed.
+States that consider cannabis fully legal include these states.
+Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont (as of July 1st), and Washington, as well as the District of Columbia and all Native-American reservations.